 If your work commute is far from your apartment, you should factor that in before getting a walk-up apartment.
 Consider how tired you would be every day when you’re coming home from work; would you still have the energy to walk up flights of stairs to get to your apartment?
 Moreover, can you imagine doing this every day?

 Taking a bike to work is not only great for the environment, but it’s also great for your wallet!
 Plus, you won’t be at the mercy of public transportation especially during rush hour.
-Try to see if there is a storage option for your bike in the building.
+Try to see if there is a storage option for your bike in the walk-up building.
 Otherwise, you also have to factor in having to bring your bike up multiple flights of stairs.

 Since you won’t have a doorman to deliver your parcels and other items to your door (or at least receive them at the lobby of your building), you should also consider how willing you would be to bring up your purchases by yourself.
 This can be doubly difficult if you have small children or elderly people living with you.
-It can be tiring and tedious to make multiple trips to bring everything to your apartment.
+It can be tiring and tedious to make multiple trips to bring everything to your walk-up apartment.

 Finally, you should also consider the utilities and amenities in the building.
 As mentioned before, many walk-up apartments are found in older buildings which means that there is a good chance that the utilities and amenities have not been updated for a long time.

 You should focus on two things: water and heating.
 These two utilities are essential especially if you are living in New York where winters can be brutal!
-Does the water in your apartment have sufficient pressure and comes out at an acceptable temperature?
+Does the water in your walk-up apartment have sufficient pressure and comes out at an acceptable temperature?
 Does the heating work equally through your whole living space?

 Make sure to check these things before you move in.
 You can ask other tenants for their feedback to get an honest appraisal of what it’s like to live in a particular building.